Arvoria/RobaseService/docs/Guide/usage.md

 To begin using Robase you must first initialise it.
 This requires two parameters: `baseUrl` and `token`.
 You can go [here]() to learn more about acquiring these and how to safely store them.

 !!! danger
-    For security purposes it is **highly** recommended that you do **not** store your Database Url and Database Secrets in plain-text in your code.
+    For security purposes it is **highly** recommended that you do **not** store your Database Url and Database Secrets in plain text in your code.
 Consider using DataStoreService to handle this securely.

 ```lua
 local ExampleRobaseService = RobaseService.new(